-Grant and proposal review, editing, and critique to assist your staff in strengthening proposals and increase your chances for success.
+We provide grant and proposal review, editing, and critique to assist your staff in strengthening proposals and increase your chances for success.
 We proofread your grant proposals before you submit them and provide feedback, making sure your message is clear and that you’ve followed instructions provided by the grant maker.

 We utilize subscription-based databases containing over 20,000 potential foundation and corporate funding sources to conduct local, regional and national searches of corporate, family, private, and public foundations based on your organization’s mission and programs.
 We document our findings and recommend a process for approaching the identified funders.

 Grant proposals and applications are tailored to each funder.
 Working closely with your staff, we complete your grant application, proposal, or letter of inquiry, ensuring it is highly competitive and thorough.
 We research data and statistics to present a statement of need and establish the rationale for your programs.
 We research and describe what makes your organization and programs unique.
 Are there other agencies with similar programs?
 Are you partnering with agencies to leverage resources?
 Why is your approach unique?
 We develop a "master" grant template for the client's review.
 During the process of drafting and submitting online grant requests, we develop a grant language repository.